 Chase Freedom® - $150 Bonus Review

 There are tons of redemption options available.
 First off, you can redeem your cash back rewards for a statement credit or have them deposited directly to your bank account.
 If you'd prefer non-cash rewards, you can redeem them for a wide selection of gift certificates or at Amazon.com.
 Your rewards will transfer to Amazon.com in a 1:1 ratio, so $1 in rewards will equal $1 at Amazon, and you can use them to pay for all or part of your purchase.
 You can even redeem your rewards for travel by combining your rewards with other Chase cards that offer Ultimate Rewards like Chase Sapphire Preferred and the Ink Plus Business Card.
 By transferring your rewards to either of those cards you can get 20% off travel by booking via the Chase Ultimate Rewards portal.
 Or you can transfer them at a free 1:1 ratio to Chase Sapphire Preferred and then transfer them again for free at a 1:1 ratio to participating travel rewards programs like United Mileage Plus, Southwest Airlines Rapid Rewards and Hyatt Gold Passport.

 The lengthy 15-month 0% intro APR on purchases and balance transfers can save you a fair amount in interest fees, particularly if you typically carry a balance.
-There is a 3% balance transfer fee, which is higher than most cards on the market, but it might be worth it depending upon how much you're planning on transferring and what your current interest rate is.
+There is a 5% balance transfer fee, which is higher than most cards on the market, but it might be worth it depending upon how much you're planning on transferring and what your current interest rate is.
 If you're not sure, see our free Balance Transfer Calculator, which will do all the math for you and let you know what card is best for your situation.

 Chase Freedom® is a good choice for anyone who wants a terrific cash-back card that offers both quick ($150 intro bonus) and long term cash back rewards.
 And if you plan to carry a balance, you can take advantage of the 15-month 0% intro on balance transfers and purchases to save money on interest fees.